-- If Alamogordo Public Schools run a delayed schedule, NMSBVI will run on the same delayed schedule.
+• If Alamogordo Public Schools run a delayed schedule, NMSBVI will run on the same delayed

+- schedule.
 Residential students will remain in the dorm until school start time. - If Alamogordo Public Schools closes school, NMSBVI will also cancel classes.
-Residential students will remain in the dorm with meals provided in the dorm.
+Residential students will remain in the dorm with meals provided in the dorm, unless we do remote learning in lieu of a snow day.